Cristiano Ronaldo has given his Real Madrid team a nine out of 10 for the season just gone – and himself a 10.

 Madrid ended Barcelona’s three-year reign as Spanish champions with a stunning campaign that saw them become the first Primera Division side to reach 100 points while their tally of 121 goals was also a record.

-He said: “I would give my season a 10 on an individual level and collectively a nine, because we wanted to win more titles, the Champions League for example.”
+He said in AS: “I would give my season a 10 on an individual level and collectively a nine, because we wanted to win more titles, the Champions League for example.”

 Madrid’s bid for a record 10th European Cup has been at the very top of the club’s wish-list for a number of years now, but Ronaldo believes the wait will soon be over.

 “We’ve been close this year, but we need to stay calm.
 The 10th will arrive in the next season or two.
 We know that everyone is focused on winning the Champions League.
 You notice it in the street, but we need to stay calm.”

 Ronaldo’s season means he is once again likely to be battling Barcelona star Lionel Messi to win the FIFA Ballon d’Or later this year.

 Messi, who pipped Ronaldo to the European Golden Shoe and the Pichichi award as the Primera Division’s leading goalscorer with an astonishing 50 league goals this season, is the two-time reigning Ballon d’Or winner having beaten his Portuguese counterpart to the award last year.

 Asked if he felt he deserved the crown this year, as has been suggested by his coach Mourinho, Ronaldo said: “I’m not the one who judges who deserves to win the Ballon d’Or, but I think I’ve had a fantastic season.

 “I’ve won the most difficult league in the world.
 I agree with what Mourinho said, but what I want now is have a great European Championships, because that could also help me in the Ballon d’Or, although honestly it’s not a matter that concerns me much.